 ''A Grand Day Out'' is the first short film featuring Franchise/WallaceAndGromit.

-Wallace and his dog Gromit realise that they're out of cheese and the shops are closed.
-The solution?
+One evening during a bank holiday, Wallace and his dog Gromit settle down for a nice hot cup of tea and some cheese with crackers only to realize they've no more cheese.
+With all of the shops closed for the holiday, what's their solution?
 Build a rocket in the basement and take a trip to the moon... which, as everyone knows, is made of cheese.
 While there, they have an encounter with a coin-operated robot who's desperate to go skiing.

 It was released in 1989.
-It was nominated for the AcademyAward for Animated Short Film, but lost to Aardman's other work, ''WesternAnimation/CreatureComforts''.
+It was nominated for the UsefulNotes/AcademyAward for Animated Short Film, but lost to Aardman's other work, ''WesternAnimation/CreatureComforts''.

 !!This film provides examples of:

 * ArtEvolution and AnimationBump: A rare example in that it occurs during the short itself.
 The very first scene animated was the sequence in which Wallace plans the rocket then builds it.
 Wallace only opens his mouth once (where he whistles for Gromit) and it completely lacks any detail, the characters gain tons of thumbprints and Wallace walks down the steps in a very weird way (he keeps his arms in front of him and they don't move at all) - presumably just to keep him balanced.
 In later scenes (in which Aardman had began assisting Park) the animation became somewhat smoother and shades of the characters' later designs start to appear.
 Towards the end of the short, a hint of Wallace's famous smile is starting to develop, although nowhere near what it would become.

 * BatmanCanBreatheInSpace: Neither Wallace nor Gromit have any trouble breathing on the moon.
 (Then again, is this any more of a problem for scientific accuracy than the whole made-of-cheese thing?)